ronanru/blog/src/content/blog/resume-html-tailwind-css.md

 ## Converting site to PDF

 Now that my new resume looks great, the question was how to convert it to a PDF.
 In the print menu (<kbd>Ctrl</kbd>+<kbd>P</kbd>) you can choose a special "Save as PDF" printer and save the page as a PDF.
 However, when I did it for the first time, I noticed it wasn't perfect, the margins were a lot bigger, background for some elements was missing, etc. Some issues I fixed with CSS, for some I just needed to adjust a setting in the printing menu.
 Tailwind has a [`print:`](https://tailwindcss.com/docs/hover-focus-and-other-states#print-styles) prefix for styles that should only be applied while printing.
-I used it to removed all margins and set the page to use the full width and height while printing.
+I used it to remove all margins and set the page to use the full width and height while printing.
 Here's what my updated template looks like:

 ```html
 <html lang="en">